Skip to main content

 Founder of Home Select

-Catherine Ziegler on a mission: 3-bedroom Haussmann flat in Batignolles for a couple of doctors
+Catherine Ziegler on a mission: 3-room Haussmann flat in Batignolles for a couple of doctors

-A couple of hospital doctors was looking for a 3-bedroom Haussmann flat in the Batignolles neighborhood, close to Bichat hospital.
-Catherine Ziegler, property hunter at Home Select, found a 68 sqm flat with original parquet and moldings on the 4th floor, negotiated at 590,000 euros, 30,000 euros below the asking price, in 6 weeks.
+A couple of hospital doctors was looking for a 3-room Haussmann flat in the Batignolles neighbourhood, close to Bichat hospital.
+Catherine Ziegler, property hunter at Home Select, found a 68 sqm flat with original parquet and mouldings on the 4th floor, negotiated at 590,000 euros, 30,000 euros below the asking price, in 6 weeks.

 Mission summary